Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics

-For both the knowledge tracing task (Tables~\ref{tb:sc2_kt_g1},~\ref{tb:sc2_kt_c1}, and~\ref{tb:sc2_kt_a1}) and the outcome prediction task (Tables~\ref{tb:sc2_pp_g1},~\ref{tb:sc2_pp_c1}, and~\ref{tb:sc2_pp_a1}), we see that \textit{our ML-PFL methodology obtains substantial improvements over the non-personalized models on each demographic subgroup}.
+For both the knowledge tracing task (Tables~\ref{tb:sc2_kt_g1},~\ref{tb:sc2_kt_c1}, and~\ref{tb:sc2_kt_a1}) and the outcome prediction task (Tables~\ref{tb:sc2_pp_g1},~\ref{tb:sc2_pp_c1}, and~\ref{tb:sc2_pp_a1}), \textit{our MLPFL obtains substantial improvements over the non-personalized models on each demographic subgroup}.
 Specifically, for the FOC and QDS datasets, we obtain 15-35\% improvement in AUC over the highest performing non-personalized model across subgroups.
 The improvements obtained by the personalized models are noticeable but more limited in the MOSFETs dataset, possibly due to its overall smaller size (see Table~\ref{tb:course}).
-For both downstream tasks, MLPFL consistently outperforms \texttt{FedIRT} except in 4 of the ~50 subgroup cases across courses, confirming the benefits offered by our meta learning-based personalization approach.
-This improvement validates our hypothesis that weighting student subgroups based on their ``data quality'' as in \texttt{FedIRT} may lose important information on subgroup heterogeneity, which is captured by our redefinition of the global model in~(\ref{eq:demoLoss}).
+For both tasks, MLPFL consistently outperforms \texttt{FedIRT} except in 4 out of approximately 50 subgroup cases across courses, underscoring the advantages of our meta learning-based personalization strategy.
+This enhancement confirms our premise that assigning weights to student subgroups according to their ``data quality'' as done in \texttt{FedIRT} might result in the loss of crucial information regarding subgroup diversity, a concern addressed by our redefinition in~(\ref{eq:demoLoss}).
 Moreover, \texttt{FedIRT} does not consider course-specific modeling, whereas our personalized architecture adapts the student models across different courses and demographics.